Becoming a new teacher is so exciting but it can feel overwhelming from managing your first classroom to navigating school policies.

 Commit to making time for rest and relaxation.

-The first few weeks of a new school year will leave you depleted quickly so eat well, get a good night’s sleep, breathe deeply, and dance freely.
+The first few weeks of a new school year can leave you depleted quickly so eat well, get a good night’s sleep, breathe deeply, and dance freely.

-Make time for yourself either to re-center, re-energize or simply to treat yourself.
+Make time for yourself either to re-left, re-energize or simply to treat yourself.

 Education and teaching are constantly evolving with new methods and pedagogies.

-Remember that you’re here now.
+Remember that it’s already amazing you’ve gotten so far.
 You’re a brand new teacher about to enter your first classroom!
 Congratulations!

 We hope these 10 tips for new teachers help you succeed and grow in your teaching career.